 The first factor has to do with the book itself: Le Guin tries to be nuanced.
 While her sympathies are clear, it is not naive propaganda, blind to the problems anarchism could face in practice.
 Still, I don’t feel she adds a lot to the discussions.
 The book’s allegories don’t transform the subject nor show things in a different light: it’s basically about 2 ideologically different states on 2 different planets.
 Those planets could have been different continents on Earth just as well.
 The SF metaphors are thin, not structural.

 The main lesson The Dispossessed offers is a warning about bureaucracy and stagnation.
 By the time she wrote the novel, this was well understood, and clear from how things had fared in the Soviet Union.
-The Soviets didn’t claim anarchism as their model, but the mechanisms are similar, and Animal Farm (1947) already dealt with the most important factor: people being unconsciously power-hungry.
+The Soviets didn’t claim anarchism as their model, but the mechanisms are similar, and Animal Farm (1947) already dealt with the most important factor: some people being unconsciously power-hungry.
 As such, capitalist readers will experience the pleasure of being proven right by reading Le Guin’s book: an alternative is naive and won’t work.
 The downsides of the capitalist Urras state don’t seem that large: some poverty, some war.
 These things we know and live with already, and are considered collateral damage by most conservative thinkers.

 I’d rather had Le Guin envision a true post-scarcity non-capitalist society.
 That is possible, and wouldn’t have played into the hands of right-wing economics.